 First Interior Images Unveiled of art’otel BPS

-⦁ London’s first art’otel to open at Battersea Power Station later this year
+⦁ London’s first art’otel to open at Battersea Power Station soon

 ⦁ New images showcase colourful interiors by award-winning Spanish artist and designer, Jaime Hayon

-Images of London’s first art’otel have today been unveiled ahead of its opening at Battersea Power Station later this year.
+Images of London’s first art’otel have today been unveiled ahead of its opening at Battersea Power Station soon.